Jean Acker: Marriage to Rudolph Valentino

-After filing for divorce, Valentino did not wait the requisite period for it to be finalized before marrying his second wife, Natacha Rambova, in Mexico, and was charged with bigamy when the couple returned to the United States.
-Acker then sued Valentino for the legal right to call herself Mrs. Rudolph Valentino.
-Valentino remained angry with her for several years, but they mended their friendship before his death in 1926.
-Acker wrote a popular song about him soon after he died called "We Will Meet at the End of the Trail".
+Under U.S. law in 1919, American women who married non-citizens automatically lost their United States citizenship, and as a result, Acker forfeited her nationality upon marriage.
+She did not regain her American citizenship until 1922, after changes to the law under the Cable Act and three years after her divorce.

-Alla Nazimova included Acker in what was dubbed the Sewing Circle, a group of actresses forced to conceal the fact that they were lesbian or bisexual.
-Another of Acker's female lovers was Grace Darmond, with whom she was involved during her relationship with Valentino.
+In 1922, Valentino did not wait the requisite period for their divorce to be finalized before marrying his second wife, Natacha Rambova, in Mexico, and was charged with bigamy when the couple returned to the United States.
+In 1923, Acker sued Valentino for the legal right to call herself Mrs. Rudolph Valentino.
+Valentino was angry with her for several years, but they mended their friendship in 1926 after his second divorce.
+Following his death, Acker wrote a popular song about him called "We Will Meet at the End of the Trail".

 In the 1977 film Valentino a character loosely based on Acker is played by Carol Kane.
 In the credits, the character is simply called Starlet.